 Despite what gets added on, a cruise fare actually includes quite a lot.
 Here is what you can expect on every major cruise line:

 Kids' and teens' clubs.
-On family-oriented ships, supervised kids' programs are included during daytime and evening hours.
+On family-oriented ships, supervised programs are included during daytime and evening hours.
 Late-night babysitting may cost extra.

 Here is where the sticker shock can hit if you are not prepared.
 These are the most common add-on costs on mainstream and premium cruise lines.